Kanhopatra: Legacy and remembrance

 Kanhopatra is formally included in the list of Sants, meaning saints in Marathi in the text Bhaktavijaya.
 Mahipati (1715–1790), a traditional biographer of Marathi saints, devotes an entire chapter to her in his Bhaktavijaya extolling her devotion to Vithoba.
 In his Bhaktalilamrita Mahipati refers to Kanhopatra as one of the saints who sit surrounding Krishna (identified with Vithoba in Maharashtra).
 Kanhopatra is cited by the Vakari saint-poets as "an example of the real downtrodden and deserving people persons that are saved by the merciful God".
 In one of his abhangas, the Varkari saint and poet Tukaram (1577 – c.1650) uses the example of Kanhopatra and other famous saints who were low in the social caste hierarchy, to illustrate that caste is irrelevant when compared with devotion and merit.
 Her death and her surrender to Vithoba is regarded as a "great legacy of self respect combined with spiritualism."
 Kanhopatra is considered unique since she is the only prominent woman in Maharashtra who rose to fame without a traditional family backing.
 She was born in a household where devotion was unthinkable.
 She is the only woman Varkari saint, who is not associated with any male Varkari saint, who has no guru, nor any parampara (tradition or lineage).
 She is credited to have attained sainthood exclusively on the basis of her intense devotion to Vithoba, a devotion reflected in her abhangas.

-Kanhopatra's life has been recounted in a 1937 Marathi film Kanhopatra written and directed by Bhalji Pendharkar.
+Kanhopatra's life has been recounted in a 1937 Marathi film Kanhopatra (film) written and directed by Bhalji Pendharkar.
 She was also the subject of the popular 1931 Marathi drama named Sant Kanhopatra, in which Bal Gandharva played the lead.
 Kanhopatra's abhangas Aga Vaikunthichya Raya and Patita tu pavanahe; and Nako Devaraya Anta Aata are used in that drama and in the 1963 Marathi film Sadhi Manase respectively.
 A 2014 short film Katha Sant Kanhopatra by Sumeet video featured Pallavi Subhash as Kanhopatra.

 Kanhopatra's abhangas are still sung in concerts and on radio, and by Varkaris on their annual pilgrimage to Pandharpur.
 The tree that rose at her burial spot in the Pandharpur temple is worshipped as her samadhi by devotees even today.
 A small shrine is also dedicated to her in her home town Mangalvedhe.